It's a New Day in Public Health.

 Medical Foster Care (MFC), which provides a temporary foster home placement and medical care for foster children who have complex medical needs.

 Nursing facility (NF) care, which provides nursing care to children who have complex medical needs in a nursing home type facility.

 Level of care determination for the Model Waiver (MW), which provides services for children who have a degenerative spinocerebellar disease, and for children who are transitioning from the NF to home.

-- CMAT Level of Care Training
+Level of Care (LOC) Training Directions